JosephJ12/cybersecurity-portfolio/appsec-projects/Securing-crAPI-AppSec-Risk-Assessment-and-Remediation/findings/CR03-Excessive-Data-Leakage.md

 - evidence/manual-tests/sql-injection-curl-before.md

 ## Remediation
 Create a separate model for post authors, one that only gives the necessary information on Post retrievals.
+Then, change the Author object to the Post Author object in the Post model.

 ## Retest Result
-N/A
+Retrieving community posts no longer leaks the author's email and vehicleID.

 ## OWASP API3 2023: Broken Object Property Level Authorization?